Wade E. Davis, 97, of Boonville passed away on March 18, 2019.

 Memorial contributions can be made to Walnut Grove Cemetery, Shriners Children Hospital or Nelson Memorial Methodist Church.
 Online condolences may be left at www.howardfh.com.

-To send flowers to Wade's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wade Ellison Davis, please visit our floral store.